Voting Rights or Voter Suppression?

 - The state permits no-excuse absentee voting.

-- In order to register to vote in New Mexico, a person’s Social Security number, driver’s license or state ID number and date of birth must match with information on file with the state Motor Vehicle Division.
+- In order to register to vote, residents must provide identification and their Social Security number, driver’s license or state ID number and date of birth must match information on file with the state Motor Vehicle Division.
 Acceptable are a valid photo ID, bank statement, utility bill, government check, paycheck or other government document with name and address.

-- A number of state offices and universities are required to provide residents with voter registration services.
-Among the state offices are the Department of Motor Vehicles, Alcoholism and Substance Abuse Services, Office for the Aging, Department of Labor and Department of Social Services.
-Universities include the City Universities of New York (CUNY) and State Universities of New York (SUNY).
+- In New York, voter registration is offered by several state agencies including the Department of Motor Vehicles, Alcoholism and Substance Abuse Services, Office for the Aging, Department of Labor and Department of Social Services, the State Universities of New York (SUNY) and the City Universities of New York (CUNY).
 Registration forms require either a driver’s license number or the last four digits of a Social Security number.
 First-time voters must provide ID at their polling place if their identity is not verified before Election Day.